 How can I get extra time in exams (ENTEXT)?

 If you identified yourself as an Indigenous Australian student or a Student from a non-English speaking background when you enrolled, your ENTEXT (Entitlement to Extra Time in Exams) will be displayed by a red 'E' on your student ID card.
 You must bring this card with you to all examinations.

 If you did not identify yourself as an Indigenous Australian student or student from a non-English speaking background when you enrolled, and you wish to have ENTEXT entitlements, you need to contact Campus Central to amend your records.

-If you require further assistance, please make an appointment with a counsellor in the Learning and Teaching Unit on your campus.
+If you require further assistance, please make an appointment with a Counsellor at the Learning and Teaching Unit.